m1r3x/Android-Faker-VIP-Bypass/README.md

 	- python .\server.py
 	- password: 1234

-3. Edit hosts file on the PC like this:
+3. Edit the hosts file on your PC like this:
 \<your local ip\>	android1500.com

 4. Enable the proxy app on all interfaces.
 On Burpsuite, after enabling all interfaces, go to Options > Miscellaneous, and enable the HTTP/1.0 fields